Celebrate Recovery® at CRBC

 Testimony (Steve)

 My name is Steve and I am a believer in Jesus Christ who struggles with anxiety and codependency among other things.
 I was a happy child growing up and my parents took good care of me.
-We took family vacations every year and we went to church as a family every week.
-Apart from our time at church on Sundays, there was very little mention of God during the week.
+We went to church as a family every week, but there was little mention of God during the week apart from our time at church on Sundays.

 Everything about life seemed right until my teenage years.
 As a high school student, I was occasionally picked on because I didn’t look cool, act cool, or talk cool.
 I didn’t have cool friends either.
 Basically, I was not cool.

 When I started dating in high school and college I began to associate love with pain.
 My whole identity became wrapped up in my relationships.
 I lived with a great deal of self-hatred and I changed many things about myself in an attempt to please others.
-Put simply, the people around me became my higher power.
+Basically, those around me became my higher power.

 After college, my life took a turn for the worse.
 I remember it vividly.
-One day while at work I thought to myself, “What if I can’t make my friends laugh anymore?”
-I kept running this question over and over in my head and it wasn’t long until my days were filed with anxiety.
+One day while at work I thought to myself, “What if I cannot make my friends laugh anymore?” and “What if I run out of things to say?”
+I kept running these questions over and over in my head and it wasn’t long until my days were filled with anxiety.
 I began fearing social situations because I was so concerned with what I was going to say.

 Put simply, I was miserable.
 I wanted to hide from myself, but there was nowhere to hide.
 I was scared of the world and I had never felt more alone in my entire life.
 I felt that nobody understood me.
 This destructive thought pattern continued throughout my twenties.

-In 2005 I began attending Calvary Road Baptist Church with my girlfriend at the time.
-I was especially drawn to Pastor Dave’s sermons.
-His “invitations” were an emotional time for me and often brought me to tears.
+In 2005 I began attending Calvary Road Baptist Church.
+I was especially drawn to Pastor Dave’s sermons and his “invitations” were an emotional time for me.
 Finally, after months of wanting to step forward during an invitation to receive Christ, I finally did so on June 5, 2005.
 I remember feeling a burden lifted from my shoulders and I accepted Jesus as my personal savior at age 29.
 I was told that to grow as a Christian I should begin praying and reading the bible.
 I remember thinking that I had no interest in either, but I went home and fell in love with God’s Word almost immediately.
-My prayer life developed over time as well.

 A time eventually came in early 2007, however, when God showed me that, although I was spending a lot of time in His Word, I was not applying what I was reading.
 It was in the application of His Word that God would begin to deliver me from my fears and anxieties.